 - Having a yoga session at least once a week

-Some tools I am using which may also assist you include:
+Some tools I’m using, which may also assist you, include:

-As you may be able to tell, I enjoy using apps that make it easier than ever to stay on track and measure my progress.
-If apps are not for you, you will need to create a system to keep you an track.
+I enjoy using apps that make it easier than ever to stay on track and measure my progress.
+If apps are not for you, you must create a system to keep you on track.
 Having an accountability partner is another way to stay true to your commitments.